kimnle/T1A3-TerminalApp/readme.md

 [Link to Trello board](https://trello.com/b/FYOugRYB/number-guessing-game)

 I used Trello to manage the overall project and individual tasks related to the feature implementation.
 Each card outlined the specific tasks needed to complete a particular feature.
 I assigned due dates to tasks and used labels to group related tasks together for efficient feature completion.
 I captured screenshots of the Trello board during development for reference in the docs folder.

 ![Trello screeshot 1](docs/trello-1.png)
 ![Trello screenshot 12](docs/trello-12a.png)
 ![Trello screenshot 24](docs/trello-24.png)

-The second screenshot shows me prioritising tasks with later due dates over an outstanding task with an earlier due date.
+The second screenshot shows priorisation of tasks with later due dates over an outstanding task with an earlier due date.
 I realised during development that implementing features first then adding exception handling was a more efficient approach as it first allowed me to establish the core logic of the game and ensure it functioned as intended for later incorporating exception handling.

 ## Help Documentation